-- To equip students with the knowledge to evaluate the needs of an Information Technology infrastructure for an organization. - To empower students to design, implement, and evaluate a computer-based system, process, component, or program to meet industry needs. - ★ To prepare students with the technical knowledge and critical-thinking skills needed for a career in information technology. - Through a conceptual understanding, students are able to apply technological skills in hardware, networking, security, cloud computing, database, web development, IT project management and research to critically analyze and solve problems in unpredictable environments.
+- To equip students with the knowledge to evaluate the needs of an Information Technology infrastructure for an organization. - To empower students to design, implement, and evaluate a computer-based system, process, component, or program to meet industry needs. - To prepare students with the technical knowledge and critical-thinking skills needed for a career in information technology. - Through a conceptual understanding, students are able to apply technological skills in hardware, networking, security, cloud computing, database, web development, IT project management and research to critically analyze and solve problems in unpredictable environments.

-To receive an Associate of Science degree in Information Technology, students must earn 60.0 credit hours.
+To receive an Associate of Science degree in Information Technology, students must earn 60 credit hours.
 Program requirements are indicated in the following page.
-Credit hours in parentheses indicate the required number of credit hours in each discipline:
+Credit hours in parentheses indicate the required number of credit hours in each discipline.

-Associate of Science in Information Technology (60 Credit Hours - Estimated Completion Time: 20 months)
+Associate of Science in Information Technology

-General Education Courses (15.0 Credits Required)
+General Education Courses (15 Credits Required)